xnodeoncode/i45-jslogger/README.md

 ## Logging Levels

-Set logging levels in the Console.
+Filter by logging levels in the Console.

 Console set to display warning and errors only.
 ![Logging levels](logging-levels.png)